dcos/dcos-cli/design/login.md

 ## Goals

-The goals of the login package are to :
+The goals of the login package are to:

 - Detect available login providers for a DC/OS cluster.
 - Log in to a DC/OS cluster using a given login provider.